milessabin/spray-json-shapeless/README.md

 # Quick Start

-There are a few ways to install the ENSIME server:
+There are a two ways to install the ENSIME server:

 1. Install [ensime-emacs](http://github.com/ensime/ensime-emacs) and it will do it for you automatically.
-2. Download a recent `-assembly.jar` binary from [bintray.com](https://bintray.com/ensime/maven/ensime/view/files/org/ensime).
-3. Build from source: fork this repo, clone locally and `sbt assembly`.
+2. Build from source: fork this repo, clone locally and `sbt publishLocal`.

-If you download manually or build from source, you'll need to move or link the `-assembly.jar` to where the editor plugin expects to find
-it: e.g. `~/.emacs.d/ensime-servers/SCALA_VERSION/`.
-When developing
-the ENSIME server itself, it is convenient to create a symbolic link from here to the `target/classes/scala-VERSION` output directory.
+The latter is also the recommended approach when developing ENSIME itself.

 ## Further Information